 Those who are not immersed in the world of classical music tend to imagine it as a fabled ivory tower on mount Olympus where blissful performers serenely strum their instruments.
 Well, it could not be more wrong: from a composer opposing the presence of a conductor to a riot taking place during the premiere of a ballet deemed “barbaric” and cacophonous, here are some of the controversies and scandals in classical music –and, of course, ballet– that are perversely delightful.

-Please note the important role of ballet dancer and choreographer Vaslav Nijinsky, the bright star of the Ballets Russes, which spearheaded the avant-garde movement in the performing arts.
+Please note the important role of a ballet dancer and choreographer Vaslav Nijinsky, the bright star of the Ballets Russes, which spearheaded the avant-garde movement in the performing arts.

 Bach, St John Passion